-Need a tasty dessert that is suitable for little kids and for adults?
-Or just looking for a delicious and healthy cake recipe to satisfy your sweet tooth with less guilt?
-This Banana Cake with Coconut Frosting has a wonderful texture and taste, even though it is made without refined sugar, eggs and dairy.
+A delicious and healthy cake recipe that would satisfy your sweet tooth with less guilt!
+This Vegan Banana Cake with Coconut Frosting has a wonderful texture and taste, even if it is made without refined sugar, eggs and dairy.

-- Ground flax seeds + water – this is the eggs substitute
+- Flax seed meal + water – this is the eggs substitute

 - Maple syrup